Root Canals

 Can I claim root canals through my HSA?

 Yes.
-Root canal therapy provided by a licensed dentist or endodontist is reimbursable through a Health Spending Account as a CRA-eligible dental expense.
+Root canal therapy provided by a licensed dentist or endodontist is reimbursable through a Health Spending Account.

 Source